I think this turkey hand applique keepsake picture turned out so cute! It will also be a fun Thanksgiving decoration that we can display every year.

 I started by making a template of my son’s hand.
 I cut the fingers off so that I could make those a different material than the turkey’s body.
 The material that I used was an old pair of brown corduroys and scraps of fabric.

-The above picture is what ours looked like when I flipped it over & before peeling off the backing.
+The above picture is what ours looked like when I flipped it over and before peeling off the backing.
 I chose to use 4 different fabric scraps for the fingers (feathers).

 Next, I got out our handprint template, placed the pieces on top of the corresponding fabric, and then cut around it.
 It is easier to cut the fabric with the HeatnBond on it because it becomes stiffer.